nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `delete 3`: Removes the third client from your list.
 Ensure you have the correct index to avoid deleting the wrong client.

 **Searching for a Client**
-* `filter n/Jane`: Finds all client named Jane in your database.
+* `filter n/Jane`: Finds all clients named Jane in your database.
 It’s a powerful tool for quickly locating clients or filtering for a specific type of client.

 **Getting Help**
 * `help`: Opens a help dialog that provides a summary of all available commands and their usage.